 THE TWO YEAR TRAINING

-We are currently auditioning for October 2021 entry.
+We are currently accepting applications for October 2022 entry.

 Our two-year, vocational acting training is full time but structured mainly over weekday evenings and at weekends thus enabling students to work and earn whilst they train.
 There is no upper age limit on those who audition.
 Students need to be 18 years old by the time they begin their training.